 CAPTAIN JOHN SMITH: The Survival of Jamestown

-It didn’t take long before the early settlers of Jamestown began experiencing serious problems including food shortages, brackish water, inclement weather.
-In addition, they faced confrontations with the Powhatan natives who did not welcome the settlement of Europeans.
-As reports of these conditions arrived in London, the investors were also learning that the explorations for gold had also proven disappointing.
-Their Jamestown Council needed leadership, which they found in the person of Captain John Smith.
+It did not take long before the early settlers of Jamestown began experiencing serious illnesses and death from drinking brackish water and, in time, food shortages.
+Aside from being unfamiliar with which crops to plant, extreme summer and winter weather made farming all but futile.
+They had to rely on hunting and plant gathering, which took them outside the confines of their fort.
+This activity brought the explorers into confrontations with the Powhatan natives, who did not welcome the settlement of Europeans.
+As reports of these conditions arrived in London, the investors were also learning that the explorations for resources, especially gold, had also proven disappointing.
+Their Jamestown Council greatly needed new leadership which they found in the person of Captain John Smith.